 It is all too common for California employers to try to misclassify non-exempt employees as exempt in order to avoid paying overtime or providing breaks.
 It is important for employees to know that they are not exempt from wage/hour laws requiring overtime payment just because:

 - Their employer has made them sign an agreement stating that they are exempt; or

-- They are paid a salary instead of an hourly wage.
+- They are paid a salary instead of an hourly wage.13

-With a few special exceptions, all California employees--including "exempt employees," but excluding independent contractors--must be paid the minimum wage set out in the state's wage and hour laws.
+With a few special exceptions, all California employees--including "exempt employees," but excluding independent contractors--must be paid the minimum wage set out in the state's wage and hour laws.14

-The California minimum wage as of June 2017 was
+The California minimum wage as of January 1, 2020 is